Jenna-Zhao/American_income_distribution/notes-to-editor.md

----
-editor_options:
-  markdown:
-    wrap: 72
----

 # Reflective Summary

 ## Style guidelines

 The project follows the instructions for web visualization in The Economist style guide, mainly:

 -   White background for plot and panel;

 -   Only remain major grid lines for the x-axis or no grid line for the map;

 -   Add a rotated tag and markers for each panel;

 -   Chart size is 595px for the width;

 -   Title, subtitle, panel headings, legend text and source text have different typefaces and size;

 -   Use standard web as chart dimensions and also refer to panel charts;